3.5 First Amendment and Public Order Calls

 Key Takeaways

-• BPOC Chapter 7 maps First Amendment rights to Texas provisions on worship, speech, press, assembly, petition, and related Code of Criminal Procedure articles.
+• The BPOC unit maps First Amendment rights to Texas provisions on worship, speech, press, assembly, and petition, plus Code of Criminal Procedure Articles 1.16 and 1.17.

-Last updated: May 2026
+Last updated: June 2026

-Speech, Assembly, and Public Order Enforcement
+Speech, Assembly, and Public-Order Enforcement

-BPOC Chapter 7 lists the First Amendment rights of religion, speech, press, assembly, and petition.
-It pairs those rights with Texas Constitution Article I Sections 4, 6, 8, and 27, and with Code of Criminal Procedure Articles 1.16 and 1.17.
-These topics often appear inside calls involving disorder, protest, or public events.
+The BPOC unit lists the First Amendment rights of religion, speech, press, assembly, and petition and pairs them with Texas Constitution Article I Sections 4, 6, 8, and 27 and CCP Articles 1.16 and 1.17.
+These rights surface inside calls involving disorder, protest, or public events.

 Call typeConstitutional issueEnforcement focus

-Offensive words in publicSpeechAre statutory elements met beyond mere dislike of the message
+Offensive words in publicSpeechAre statutory elements met beyond mere dislike of the message?

-Officer discretion should stay tied to neutral facts.
+Officer discretion must stay tied to neutral facts.
 The BPOC structure points you to source authority first, then to the offense family, then to the facts that show disruption, obstruction, threat, or safety risk.
 That order keeps the answer from becoming viewpoint enforcement.

 Scenario guidance